satya-das/cib/README.md

 ### Interface Class
 A C++ class that has public virtual method and there exists a way for library to call that method on an object of client's derived class.
 A simplest example can be that when a C++ class that has public virtual method and a pointer/reference of this class is used as parameter to a function.

+## Implementation Details
+### Parsing Technique
+We use cppparser to parse C++ headers.
+Clang can be an option but since we do not need full and complete compiler level type resolution clang is not suitable for us.
+For example if a function is declared as:

+`
+void ExampleFunction(wxInt32 i);
+`

+cib doesn't need to resolve wxInt32.
+In-fact if it resolves it completely then it will be a problem because wxInt32 can be an **int**, or a **long** depending upon platform and cib really should produce same definitions on all platforms.
+The idea of cib is that it should produce same headers for all platforms so that it can be used to publish SDK because different headers for different platforms don't sound like a good idea.

+### Creating proxy class from handle
+When a function returns pointer to base class then it is necessary to create instance of proxy class which represents exact same class that the returned pointer is pointing to.
+For example if a function return type is Shape* and when invoked it actually returns pointer to a Rectangle instance.
+On client side we will need to create instance of Rectangle proxy class instead of Shape proxy class.
+It is to be noted that it has to be done only for facade classes for other classes there is no need for this.